-Naval forces were essential to the Unions victory.
+Naval forces were essential to the Union’s victory.
 In April 1862, Union General Benjamin Butler was able to occupy New Orleans only because of the actions of Admiral David Farragut, his fleet and Civil War marines.
 The occupation of New Orleans for the rest of the war, allowed the Union to control most of the Mississippi.
 The fall of Vicksburg in July 1863 completed the Union control of the mighty river.
 The Union victory at Vicksburg was accomplished with the help of Admiral David Porter and his gunboats.

-A new type of gunboat, called a double-ender allowed the Union to manipulate shallow river waters much easier than more unwieldy Confederate ships.
-The double-ender could go backward as well as forward in the rivers, without having to turn about.
-The double-enders were made of wood, so they could be quickly constructed; however, this advantage was also a disadvantage, since wooden ships could be easily destroyed.
+A new type of gunboat, called a “double-ender” allowed the Union to manipulate shallow river waters much easier than more unwieldy Confederate ships.
+The “double-ender” could go backward as well as forward in the rivers, without having to turn about.
+The “double-enders” were made of wood, so they could be quickly constructed; however, this advantage was also a disadvantage, since wooden ships could be easily destroyed.

 The need for easily manipulated Civil War ships and for ships that could not be easily destroyed prompted much technological growth during the war.
 The conflict was the last one in which wooden ships would be used.
 Although the Civil War ironclad ships were unwieldy and flawed, they ushered in the age of the modern steel warship.
 After the success of the Monitor and the Virginia, navies around the world began to build armored warships.
 The war also saw the first use of submarines and torpedoes.
 For a conflict not known for its naval battles, the American Civil War had made an unforgettable impact on future navies.
-The war was also remembered for one of the greatest maritme disasters in American history, the sinking of the Sultana in 1865.
+The war was also remembered for one of the greatest maritime disasters in American history, the sinking of the Sultana in 1865.